Kimberly-Clark: Ownership and subsidiaries

-Relationship with Midwest Airlines
+Midwest Airlines

 The origin of Midwest Airlines can be traced back to 1948, when Kimberly-Clark opened its corporate flight department and began providing air transportation for company executives and engineers between the company's headquarters in Neenah and its paper mills.

 In 1969, K-C Aviation was born from the company's air operations, and was dedicated to the maintenance of corporate aircraft.
 In 1982, K-C Aviation initiated shuttle flights for Kimberly-Clark employees between Appleton, Memphis, and Atlanta.
 With this experience, and considering the Airline Deregulation Act of 1978, Kimberly-Clark and K-C Aviation formed a regularly scheduled passenger airline, Midwest Express Airlines, which was started on June 11, 1984.
 The name of the airline was shortened to Midwest Airlines in 2003.

 K-C Aviation divested itself from the airline in 1996.
 Two years later, Gulfstream Aerospace purchased K-C Aviation from Kimberly-Clark for $250 million, which included its operations at airports in Dallas, Appleton, and Westfield, Massachusetts.

+Major product lines

-Major U.S. consumer product lines
+Major American consumer product lines

+Kimberly-Clark produces mostly paper-based consumer products.
+The company manufactures sanitary paper products and surgical & medical instruments.
+Kimberly-Clark brand name products include Kleenex facial tissue, Kotex feminine hygiene products, Cottonelle, Scott and Andrex toilet paper, Wypall utility wipes, KimWipes scientific cleaning wipes and Huggies disposable diapers and baby wipes.